Powerlearnproject/se-day1-assignment-MargaretKerubo/README.md

   - Help to ensure data flows smoothly between modules and interfaces work as expected.

 3) System testing -Focus on the entire software system as a whole, including all functionalities and interactions.
-   -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security.
+   -It helps to verify that the system meets all functional and non-functional requirements, including performance, usability, and security.

-4) Acceptance tests - are formal tests that verify if a system satisfies business requirements.
+5) Acceptance tests - are formal tests that verify if a system satisfies business requirements.
 They require the entire application to be running while testing and focus on replicating user behaviors.
   - Helps to know whether the software meets the needs of the end-user and is ready for deployment.